 If your mower requires you to shift gears, meaning your mower has a shift lever with gears marked one to five, etc, then you won’t have a maintenance mode lever.
 Your mower is equipped with a manual transmission and to push that bad boy, you need simply place the shifter into the neutral position (may be marked by the letter N) but be sure to release the parking brake also.

-Pushing – This is hernia country, so you know, be careful.
+Pushing – This is hernia country, so be careful.
 As mentioned earlier, soft, flat tires or being stuck on the soft ground creates extra resistance.

 Be smart about this, a mower looks small and toy-like, but they’re heavy and you can hurt yourself pushing solo – Now how do I know that?

 So unless you’re built like BA Baracus, ask for help.